dmd-program/dmd-100/projects/ritual/define_hmw.md

 How might we **\( remove the stress of overspending from \)** **\( a cash-strapped college student \)** **\( when they socialize with friends \)**?

+## Steps to completion

+1. Based on your work from the Discover phase, complete the Mad Libs style sentence and write it in your journal:

+   1.

+2. Document your HMW question with a photograph or scan.

 ## Deliverables

-Photograph or scan your HMW questions and upload it to the assignment submission.
+Upload the photograph or scan of your HMW questions to the assignment submission.

 ##